What is Debt to Equity Ratio?

-Debt equity ratio is calculated using debts and shareholder’s capital.
+We need to use debts and shareholder’s capital to calculate the ratio.
 The formula of debt to equity ratio is as follows:

 Debt to Equity Ratio = (Debentures + Long-term Liabilities + Short Term Liabilities) / (Shareholder’ Equity + Reserves and surplus + Retained Profits – Fictitious Assets – Accumulated Losses)

 At first sight, the formula looks quite simple and easy to calculate but it is not all that easy.
 It requires a good understanding of the terms viz. debt and equity.
 Both debt and equity is not a single item on a balance sheet but they are a broad category of which there are many items.
 We have to ascertain the nature of different components of the balance sheet to decide their inclusion in the category.

-In the calculation of the ratio, debt is defined as the outside liabilities.
+In the calculation of the ratio, we define debt as the outside liabilities.
 As per the definition, the debt would include debentures, current liabilities, and loans from banks and financial institutions.

 The inclusion of current liability is controversial because debt to equity ratio is all about long-term financial solvency and current liability is a short-term liability and the amount of current liability fluctuates far and wide over the year.
 Further, current liabilities are taken care of in liquidity ratios (such short-term ratio and quick ratio) and the interest on them is not so huge.
-The other side of the coin demonstrates that, after all, the liability is an outside liability and holds similar preferential rights of getting paid just like long-term debts in the event of liquidation.
-It is agreed that a number of current liabilities fluctuate in a year which is true when looked at single items in the whole category but a fixed portion of current liabilities always stays on the balance sheet.
+The other side of the coin demonstrates that, after all, the liability is an outside liability and holds similar preferential rights that gets paid just like long-term debts in the event of liquidation.
+We all know that the amount of current liabilities fluctuate in a year.
+This is true when looked at single items in the whole category but a fixed portion of current liabilities always stays on the balance sheet.

 Considering the explanation, we assume that the current liabilities should be a part of the calculation of debts in debt to equity ratio.

 Equity, for the purpose of calculating the debt-equity ratio, should include equity shares, reserves and surplus, retained profit, and subtract fictitious assets and accumulated losses.